 As professor Gabriel Egan from De Montfort University points out: "The point about social media is the addictiveness," he told the BBC.
 "Nobody consciously wants to spend hours and hours every day updating their status and seeing what other people think about them.
 But those behaviors are themselves addictive behaviors.
 Once you're trapped in that loop, it's very hard to break out."

 One issue spotlighted by experts like Harris and Egan is that social media accentuates the worst parts of ourselves.
-James Williams at the University of Oxford supports the claim: "In order to grab our attention—because there's so much competition—design has to appeal to the lower part, non-rational, automatic, impulsive parts of us," he told the BBC.
+James Williams at the University of Oxford supports the claim: "In order to grab our attention—because there's so much competition—design has to appeal to the lower, non-rational, automatic, impulsive parts of us," he told the BBC.
 "This is why we get things like clickbait, sensationalism, and things that appeal to our outrage.
-There is a whole industry of consultants, psychologists, who are helping designers really punch the right buttons in our brains so that we keep coming back for more."
+There is a whole industry of consultants and psychologists who are helping designers really punch the right buttons in our brains so that we keep coming back for more."

 Egan and Harris both decry the negative effects of social media but also encourage people to use them to their proper ends: with moderation and for the greater good.
 Can we learn as a society to reshape how we use social media?

 The golden days of social media, which initially empowered anyone to create content, has largely been replaced by monetizing and advertising structures that leave very little authenticity in the everyday images we consume.
 I've experienced firsthand the absurdity of social media influencers posing for photos in Instagram hot spots.
 I've walked past fashion bloggers smizing on SoHo streets and in front of murals on the Lower East Side.
 I've seen troves of tourists posting selfies on the cliffs of Santorini or patiently waiting their turn in front of the Fontana di Trevi.